 A chocolate fudge flavored with raspberry jam.
 This semi-sweet delectable rich dark chocolate fudge makes a perfect gift idea this season of hearts!

-Save ⅓ cup of white chocolate for later.
-Add the white chocolate into the chocolate mixture and fold until evenly incorporated.
+- Save ⅓ cup of white chocolate for later.
+Add 1 cup of white chocolate into the chocolate fudge mixture and fold until evenly incorporated.

 We used raspberry jam instead of raspberry marmalade when making the raspberry chocolate fudge in our recipe tutorial video.